Pulsedive FAQs

 Passive Scans: Perform WHOIS requests and fetch DNS records.

-Pulsedive has several scanning “nodes” set up all around the world that are hardened and set up to forward these WHOIS, DNS, and HTTP requests, so there is no direct connection between Pulsedive and malicious IOCs.
+Pulsedive has several scanning “nodes” set up all around the world that are hardened, so there is no direct connection between Pulsedive and malicious IOCs.

 How does Pulsedive risk scoring work?

-While we pull data from many sources, we scan and enrich each indicator ourselves.
+While we pull data from many sources, we scan and enrich every single indicator ourselves.
 Pulsedive uses all of the data collected to determine which risk factors are present and evaluate an indicator’s risk level.

 Many risk factors go into the risk score for an indicator, including considerations like: